B2B Articles - September 18, 2018

-Tip: Search a desired term into Google and see what comes up for related searches.
-These will often give you new ideas into your audience’s minds.
+Tip: Search a desired term in Google and see what comes up for related searches.
+These will often give you new ideas in your audience’s minds.

 Next, pare down all of your keyword options into the very best targets.
 The best targets have: